20 Nov 2024

 Sources of income

 It’s also important to have a good grasp of your sources of income.
 That is to say, where your money is coming in from, and in what quantities.
-Apart from your paycheck, other sources of income can include payouts from investments, such as the Singapore Savings Bonds (SSB) and T-bills, or rental yield.
+Apart from your paycheque, other sources of income can include payouts from investments, such as the Singapore Savings Bonds (SSB) and T-bills, or rental yield.

 Keeping track of all your different income sources gives you a clearer understanding of how much you are receiving.
 You should also keep track of where your sources of income are saved.
-For example, part of your paycheck goes into your bank account while a portion goes into your Ordinary Account (OA), MediSave Account (MA), and Special Account (SA) in the form of CPF contributions.
+For example, part of your paycheque goes into your bank account while a portion goes into your Ordinary Account (OA), MediSave Account (MA), and Special Account (SA) in the form of CPF contributions.
 It’s important to know where your money is saved to better plan for your future spendings.
 Not only do different accounts serve different purposes, they also grow your savings at different interest rates.

 Establishing a solid plan